pranavnanaware/antra-evaluation/README.md

 - `style.css`: The main CSS file for styling the application.
 - `index.js`: The main JavaScript file containing the Model, View, and Controller modules.

-## API

-The application uses a simple RESTful API to interact with the backend.

-- `GET /cart`: Get the list of items in the cart.
-- `GET /inventory`: Get the list of items in the inventory.
-- `POST /cart`: Add a new item to the cart.
-- `PATCH /cart/:id`: Update the quantity of an item in the cart.
-- `DELETE /cart/:id`: Delete an item from the cart.
-- `POST /cart/checkout`: Checkout and clear the cart.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.